Heathrow Airport LED upgrade

 Project 2: Terminal 4 entrance canopy (Arrivals)

 The old terminal entrance lighting was on 24/7.
 Here the airport was using 250 Watt metal halide high bay luminaires recessed into the ceiling, which is 8 metres high.
-These luminaries had started to fail and fall into disrepair.
+These luminaires had started to fail and fall into disrepair.
 The airport was looking at reducing the energy consumption and improving maintenance.
 Access was a major issue.

 By using Glamox i80 mounted within the recess and supplying an external bezel we actually improved the energy consumption by 69%, while contributing greatly to improved maintenance.
-With the aid of external daylight sensors some 70% of the luminaries are now switched off during daylight hours, thus providing further energy savings.
+With the aid of external daylight sensors some 70% of the luminaires are now switched off during daylight hours, thus providing further energy savings.

 Product types: i80 LED 8000 DALI 840 MB HTG